beatriztrombeta/beatriztrombeta/README.md

 ## Hi, I'm Beatriz
 <img src="readme-image.png">

-🌸 I’m currently studying Analysis and Systems Development<br>📑 I’m currently learning Python, C# and Cloud concepts<br>🎀 Fun fact -> I am an illustrator!
+### I’m an Analysis and Systems Development student who loves mix code and design, hope you have a great time here!